kcrabtree-catalisgov/basejs/README.md

-Sure, I can help with that!
-Here is a detailed documentation for each method in your `basejs.js` file:

----

 # BaseJS Documentation

 **BaseJS** is a utility JavaScript library that provides a collection of generic methods for DOM manipulation, event handling, and form processing.
 This library is designed to be lightweight and easy to integrate into any web project.